- Why Research

 Chris Riback: What's the hope?
 Maybe it's new investigations, but even beyond that.
 As you open that new window, that you just described, what's the hope out of what you will discover or hope to discover about metastasis?

 Dr. Gilkes: I think one of our main goals is first to decrease the time and the expense to get new treatments to patients.
 So, we would ...
 The synergizing of our output would be, potentially, if we could test different treatment strategies in his computational model.
-If we were able to build the model up to that level we could essentially do testing prior to any mouse studies.
+If we were able to build the model up to that level we could essentially do testing prior to any subject studies.
 We'd have the opportunity to test a lot more perimeters and then really focus on just the more promising one.

 Chris Riback: It could really cut down.
 So, not only could it really cut down the time ...
 Maybe it cuts down the time by rejecting, kind of, false avenues or paths that might not be as promising.
 Is that the time save?
 Obviously you're talking about a world in which every minute counts.
 You know, if you're talking about ones own life or a family member or a loved one time matters.
 Is that how you are cutting it down or are there other ways?